Chamomile tea is a commonly known beverage which has a number of health benefits.

 Roman chamomile has thicker flowers compared to German chamomile.
 Research shows that German chamomile is the best type of chamomile to give your dog due to its many beneficial purposes.

-- VERSATILE USE IN CALMING FOR DOGS – Complete Calm can be used in any type of environmentally-induced stressful situation.
-Allows dogs to cope with…
+- HELP STRESSFUL SITUATIONS: Complete Calm can be used in any type of environmentally-induced stressful situation, whether your dog needs help coping…

-- ALL NATURAL HERBAL INGREDIENTS – Every ingredient is formulated to help relieve stress, calm nerves, reduce anxiety, and alleviate GI disturbances,…
+- ALL-NATURAL, HERBAL INGREDIENTS: Every ingredient is formulated to help relieve stress, calm nerves, help reduce anxiety, and help alleviate GI…

 It is extremely rare to find a dog allergic to Chamomile, but on a matter of facts, some dogs are allergic to Chamomile.
 This is an important element to put into consideration before introducing chamomile to your dog for the first time.